htetarkar2246/IP_Genie_Bot/README.md

 ---
   ## Contact
   For support or queries, contact the developer on Telegram: @jacob_like_22.

-  Buy me a coffee via Kpay & Wave:

-  Name: Htet Arkar
-  Phone: 09791444137
+  If this bot is helpful to you, you can buy me a coffee!

 ---
   ## About
   IP Genie – Your dedicated IP calculation assistant!
 Designed to handle IP address calculations easily,